 Dr Rebecca Stores

-I am unit co-ordinator for the 60 credit ‘Research Preparation and Development’ MRes Science unit.
-I also teach on a range of undergraduate, taught postgraduate and doctoral level courses both within SHSSW and elsewhere in the University.
-My teaching is mainly in the area of research methods, evidence based practice, critical appraisal of research and research ethics.
+I am unit co-ordinator for the 60 credit ‘Research Preparation’ MRes Science unit.
+I teach on a range of undergraduate, taught postgraduate and doctoral level courses both within SHSSW, the Faculty of Science and elsewhere in the University.
+My teaching is mainly in the area of research design and methods, evidence based practice, critical appraisal of research and research ethics.
 I also run the 'Preparing for your Doctoral Viva' workshops for the Graduate School at the University of Portsmouth.

 My main research interests fall within the area of health psychology.
 Topics have included sleep disorders and psychological functioning in specific groups including children with Down's syndrome and other forms of learning disability.
 I have also conducted research into the nature and extent of sleep education in undergraduate psychology degree and clinical psychology courses in the UK.